Ian2731/Employee-Database-Analysis/README.md

-I have designed tables to hold data in CSVs and have the ability to perform
+I have designed tables to hold data in CSVs and have the ability to perform:

+-Data Modeling